The UNM south golf course is a championship course that is way too much championship for this golfer.

 Spectator sports have long been one of the world’s biggest enjoyments.

-Sitting out at night watching a big screen television on a working night, and not spending a dime, makes a lot of sense.
+Sitting out at night under the stars watching a big screen television on a working night, and not spending a dime, is beginning to make a lot of sense.